amiresp/3dGallery/README.md

 npm start
 Open your web browser and visit http://localhost:3000.

-Explore the 3D gallery and interact with the models.
+Explore the 3D gallery and interact with the models

 Contributing
 We welcome contributions!
 If you'd like to contribute to the project, please follow these steps: